- Goals & Objectives

-An undergraduate degree from an accredited institution is required for admission.
+An undergraduate degree from an accredited institution is required for admission with a minimum GPA of 2.80.
 No particular undergraduate major is required, but if your undergraduate degree is in anything other than social work, you must complete the Regular Program.
 The Regular Program consists of sixty (60) credit hours of professional training, which includes 16 courses and 900 clock hours of supervised field internship, in two (2) different settings.
 Students complete two (2) field placements, 400 hours in the first year of the program and 500 hours in the second year of the program.
 The Regular Program begins in the Fall semester only.

 Advanced Standing Program: 39 credit hours